SamiraCecen/cmpe341-os-project/README.md

 chmod +x employee_lifecycle_sync.sh

-Essential Things and Checks
+#Essential Things and Checks

-This script has undergone rigorous testing under multiple conditions including adding new users, deleting current users, handling deactivated users, and manipulating their status change, among others.
+-This script has undergone rigorous testing under multiple conditions including adding new users, deleting current users, handling deactivated users, and manipulating their status change, among others.

-Essentially, it means that on re-executing the script just as it is, without changing employees.csv, nothing will happen twice.
+-Essentially, it means that on re-executing the script just as it is, without changing employees.csv, nothing will happen twice.

-Also, all old user home directories are time-stamped for their creation, and unique user groups are created without duplication.
+-Also, all old user home directories are time-stamped for their creation, and unique user groups are created without duplication.